-1. Go to the device's webpage.
+- 1. Go to the device interface > Status. - 2.
+See the firmware version under Device info.

-- 2. Click - 3.
-Click About.

 Upgrade the firmware

 Preconfigured and customized settings are saved when you upgrade the firmware (provided that the features are available in the new firmware) although this is not guaranteed by Axis Communications AB.